influxdata/docs-v2/content/enterprise_influxdb/v1/administration/configure/security/ldap.md

   ]

   # LDAP filter to discover a user's DN.
-  # %s will be replaced with the provided username.
+  # %%s will be replaced with the provided username.
-  search-filter = "(uid=%s)"
+  search-filter = "(uid=%%s)"
-  # On Active Directory you might use "(sAMAccountName=%s)".
+  # On Active Directory you might use "(sAMAccountName=%%s)".

   # Base DNs to use when searching for groups.
-  group-search-base-dns = ["dc=example,dc=com"]
+  group-search-base-dns = ["ou=groups,dc=example,dc=com"]

   # LDAP filter to identify groups that a user belongs to.
-  # %s will be replaced with the user's DN.
+  # %%s will be replaced with the user's DN.
-  group-membership-search-filter = "(&(objectClass=groupOfUniqueNames)(uniqueMember=%s))"
+  group-membership-search-filter = "(&(objectClass=groupOfUniqueNames)(uniqueMember=%%s))"
-  # On Active Directory you might use "(&(objectClass=group)(member=%s))".
+  # On Active Directory you might use "(&(objectClass=group)(member=%%s))".

   # Attribute to use to determine the "group" in the group-mappings section.
   group-attribute = "ou"
   # On Active Directory you might use "cn".

-  # LDAP filter to search for a group with a particular name.
+  # LDAP filter to search for groups during cache warming.
-  # This is used when warming the cache to load group membership.
+  # %%s will be replaced with the "group" value in the group-mappings section.
-  group-search-filter = "(&(objectClass=groupOfUniqueNames)(cn=%s))"
+  group-search-filter = "(&(objectClass=groupOfUniqueNames)(ou=%%s))"
-  # On Active Directory you might use "(&(objectClass=group)(cn=%s))".

-  # Attribute of a group that contains the DNs of the group's members.
+  # Attribute on group objects indicating membership.
+  # Used during cache warming, should be same as part of the group-membership-search-filter.
   group-member-attribute = "uniqueMember"
-  # On Active Directory you might use "member".

-  # Create an administrator role in InfluxDB and then log in as a member of the admin LDAP group.
-Only members of a group with the administrator role can complete admin tasks.
-  # For example, if tesla is the only member of the `italians` group, you must log in as tesla/password.
+  # Groups whose members have admin privileges on the influxdb servers.
-  admin-groups = ["italians"]
+  admin-groups = ["influx-admins"]

+  # Mappings of LDAP groups to Influx roles.
-  # These two roles would have to be created by hand if you want these LDAP group memberships to do anything.
+  # All Influx roles need to be manually created to take effect.
   [[servers.group-mappings]]
-    group = "mathematicians"
+    group = "app-developers"
-    role = "arithmetic"
+    role = "app-metrics-rw"

   [[servers.group-mappings]]
-    group = "scientists"
+    group = "web-support"
-    role = "laboratory"
+    role = "web-traffic-ro"
 ```
 {{% /truncate %}}